zdravkov/kendo-docs/api/framework/kendo.md

 Returns true if the browser supports overflow-scrolling CSS property (currently only iOS 5+).

 ##### devicePixelRatio `Number` *(default: 1)*
-Returns the current device Device to Pixel Ratio - works only in Android.
+Returns the current device's Device to Pixel Ratio.
+Doesn't work in Windows Phone 8, where IE10 doesn't support it.

 ##### placeHolder `Boolean`
 Retruns true if the browser supports input placeholders.